jpverkamp/blog/content/programming/2023/stacklang/05-compiling-to-c.md

 } Value;
 ```

-As mentioned, this is a {{<wikipedia "tagged union">}} for all `values`.
+As mentioned, this is a [[wiki:tagged union]]() for all `values`.
 It stores the `type` (one of the constants from [`header.c`](#headerc)) and the data.
 But because I'm using a union, all of the values are stored in the same memory--you have to make sure to read it as the right kind of data.
 It will always take as much memory as the largest of the values (`int64_t` and `double` are each 8 bytes), which can be wasteful, but such is life.

 One interesting one in particular is the `void *as_block`.
 This is a function pointer to another `block_#` (we haven't defined them yet) stored as a value.